daengdaengLee/utilitystreams/README.md

 ### TakeStream

-Take only n data from the input data.
+Yield at most n data from the input data.

-- **If the source readable stream is large or infinite, you should prepare some end logic or use `TakeStreamFactory`.**
+- **If the source readable stream is large or infinite, you should prepare some end logic or use `takeStreamFactory`.**
   - It's very hard to "end" the stream "pipeline" in the middle.
   - So, I prepare a callback function to do end the source readable stream.
   - You have to prepare some error handling from destroy call or call some custom end logic.